JAlcocerT/JAlcocerT/content/blog/outro-buying-car.md

 title: "Buying a Car being in Data Analytics"
 date: 2021-10-03T23:20:21+01:00
 draft: false
-tags: ["Outro","Mechanics"]
+tags: ["Outro","Mechanics","Honda Civic 6","Data Experiment"]
-description: 'What to keep in mind, what NOT to do...When buying a second hand car.
-The data behind a Honda Civic 6.'
+description: 'What to keep in mind, what NOT to do...When buying a second hand car.'
 url: 'buying-car-data-analytics'
 ---

-It was a **Honda Civic 6**, born on 1997 (1995-2000).
+It was a **Honda Civic 6**, *born* on 1997 (1995-2000).

 > NA / In Line 4 cilinders / 1.4L